movingpictures83/SIMLR/README.md

 # SIMLR
 # Language: R
-# Dependency: Requires SIMLR package, and specifically references projsplx_R.so
-#             SIMLR is available at: https://github.com/BatzoglouLabSU/SIMLR
-#             This file can be placed in the PluMA root directory
-# Input: prefix (for multiple network files)
+# Input: CSV
 # Output: prefix (for CSV and NOA file for clusters)
-# Tested with: PluMA 1.0, R 3.2.5
+# Tested with: PluMA 1.1, R 4.0.0
+# Dependency: Requires SIMLR package, and specifically references projsplx_R.so.
+SIMLR is available at: https://github.com/BatzoglouLabSU/SIMLR.
+This file can be placed in the PluMA root directory

 PluMA plugin to cluster a network using the Single-Cell Interpretation via Multiple Kernel Learning (SIMLR, Wang et al. 2017).